fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Get-AzureDataDisk.md

 ```

 ## DESCRIPTION
-The **Get-AzureDataDisk** cmdlet gets an object that represents the data disks on an azure_2 virtual machine.
+The **Get-AzureDataDisk** cmdlet gets an object that represents the data disks on an Azure virtual machine.
 To get a specific data disk object, specify the logical unit number (LUN) of the disk.

 ## EXAMPLES